hlship/threaded-conversation/README.md

 ```

 You can see that threaded conversation starts by engaging an NPC in converation.
-During a conversation, TC suggests likely quips, which are actually a subset of available quips.
+During a conversation, TC suggests likely quips, which are a subset of available quips.
+Likely quips are those that follow the current thread of conversation.

 You can see in the transcript that it's possible to `ask barmaid about rumors`, which engages the barmaid in conversation.
 The player makes the comment ("Where I come from ...") and the barmaid NPC replies ("Oh, do they? ...").
-The comment and reply is the called "discussing", and are implemented by the Dialog actions `[discuss $Quip]` and `[discuss $Quip with $NPC]`.
+The comment and reply is called "discussing", and are implemented by the Dialog actions `[discuss $Quip]` and `[discuss $Quip with $NPC]`.

 The style of TC is that the player's command is a bit general, but the comment and reply in the quip is more specific.